Official Free VTNE Practice Test 2025 Question with Study Guide (UPDATED)

-VTNE Practice Test 2024 Study Guide (Printable PDF).
-American Veterinary Medical Association (AVMA) administered the Veterinary Technician National Examination (VTNE) our sample questions and answers will help you to make a better VTNE Test Prep online.
+Official Free VTNE Practice Test 2025 Question with Study Guide (Printable PDF).
+AAVSB administered the Veterinary Technician National Examination (VTNE).
+Our sample questions and answers will help you improve VTNE Test Prep online.

-To become a veterinary technician, you must complete a program accredited by the American Veterinary Medical Association (AVMA) that leads to an associate degree after two years.
+To become a veterinary technician, you must complete a program accredited by the American Association of Veterinary State Boards (AAVSB) that leads to an associate degree after two years.
 Before being granted a license, most states require veterinary technicians to take and pass the Veterinary Technician National Examination (VTNE).
 This VTNE Practice Test prepares you to take that examination.

 The VTNE is a multiple-choice examination prepared under a contractual agreement between the AAVSB and the Professional Examination Service (PES).